segmentio/nightmarejs.org/src/index.md

 Browser automation with Nightmare is simple and clear: goto A, click B, type C, click D and wait until you see E.

-Here's a search on Yahoo with raw Phantomjs:
+Here's a search on Yahoo with raw Phantomjs vs Nightmare:

 <div class="Splitcode-wrapper">